Indigenous peoples of Siberia: History

-The Russian colonization of Siberia and conquest of its Indigenous peoples has been compared to European colonization in the United States and its natives, with similar negative impacts on the natives and the appropriation of their land.
+The Russian colonization of Siberia and conquest of its Indigenous peoples has been compared to European colonization in the United States and its natives, with similar negative impacts on the natives and the theft of their land at the hands of European imperialists.

 From 1918 to 1921, there was a violent revolutionary upheaval in Siberia during the Russian Civil War.
 Russian Cossacks under Captain Grigori Semionov established themselves as warlords by crushing the Indigenous peoples who resisted them.
 The Czechoslovak Legion initially took control of Vladivostok and controlled all of the territory along the Trans-Siberian Railway by September 1918.
 The Legion later declared its neutrality and was evacuated via Vladivostok.

 Today, Kamchatka is largely populated by a Russian majority, although decreasing, with a slowly increasing indigenous population.
 The Slavic Russians outnumber all of the native peoples in Siberia and its cities except in Tuva and Sakha (where the Tuvans and Yakuts serve as the majority ethnic groups respectively), with the Slavic Russians making up the majority in Buryatia and the Altai Republic, outnumbering the Buryat and Altai natives.

 Overview

 Siberia is a sparsely populated region.
 Historically it has been home to a variety of different linguistic groups.
 According to some estimates, by the beginning of the 17th century, Indigenous peoples numbered 160,000.
 In the 1897 census, their number was 822,000.
-The 2021 census recorded 1,620,000 Indigenous Siberians.
+The 2010 census recorded 1,608,000 Indigenous Siberians and the 2021 census recorded 1,635,000 Indigenous Siberians.